Last Updated on September 6, 2023 by Tim Wells

 Unlike the FireStick, you can connect to your router through it’s Ethernet port Adapter that plugs into the micro USB port.

 While the FireTV Cube isn’t quite the gaming powerhouse that the NVIDIA Shield is, it offers similar streaming performance and good game performance at a discount.
-If you want something that plays Netflix in 4K and can handle some basic games, the 2nd generation FireTV Cube is a great option.
+If you want something that plays Netflix in 4K and can handle some basic games, the FireTV Cube is a great option.
+You can check out my full review here.

 5. Zidoo Z9X